MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-other.md

 ---
-title: Extensions for Dynamics NAV  Provided by Other Companies | Microsoft Docs
+title: Extensions for Dynamics NAV  Provided by Other Companies
 description: Lists the apps and extensions to customize Dynamics NAV  provided by other companies.

 author: edupont04